 Let’s imagine your child learns what a cat is and a dog is, and you offer her a book with lion pictures.
 With a little bit of training, I have no doubt she would be able to recognize a lion!
 That is what transfer learning is all about.

 Transfer learning approach

-With categories such as coast, hotel, swimming-pool, or bedroom, this database fits perfectly with our holiday images.
-The network is based on the VGG16 architecture, state-of-art on the Places205 challenge when I began my research into this topic.
+With categories such as coast, hotel, swimming pool, or bedroom, this database fits perfectly with our holiday images.
+The network is based on the VGG16 architecture, state-of-the-art on the Places205 challenge when I began my research into this topic.